madprops/gifmaker/README.md

 ## Usage

-It's fine-tuned to work with the provided video.

-But you can provide any video path using the `--video` flag:
+You can provide any video path using the `--video` flag:

 ```
 venv/bin/python borat.py --video="/path/to/video.webm"